ROGUE ENVIRONMENTAL ED

 Bethany "Wren" OK-Carr

-Program Director
+Program Coordinator

 Bethany has always thrived in the outdoors.
 Whether it is digging for worms in her garden, being immersed in the mountains on backpacking expeditions or just smelling the scent of fresh rain, she always feels most like herself when connecting to the land we call home.
 Bethany's innate curiosity of the world around her led her to become a middle school science teacher and complete a masters degree in Environmental Education.
 She is driven to provide students outlets to tap into their skills of science and find joy in learning.
 When not working, Bethany can be found planting tomatoes, frolicking in creeks with her daughters or taking a stroll down a windy Oregon beach.